 The challenge is for every one of us to demonstrate God’s love to those driven from their homes by war.
 Here is how you, your church and local community can provide refugees with a new home, practical skills and fresh hope as they arrive in the UK.

 Join a growing movement of individuals, churches and communities coming together to use its voice, influence and resources to actively welcome and support refugees.
-We are inspiring, encouraging and equipping 100 churches and faith-based communities to support refugee families directly by becoming Community Sponsors.
-We are enabling those with a heart for refugees to engage with their neighbours with a positive narrative which seeks to promote understanding and support for refugees.
-Members are equipped with resources to host refugees-themed events and services in their local church, as well as photo exhibitions reflecting on the refugee journey.JOIN THE MOVEMENT
+We are inspiring, encouraging and equipping UK churches and faith-based communities to support refugee families directly by becoming Community Sponsors.

 2. Become a Community Sponsor